florianhitz/cca-group-090/part3/README.md

 ```
 $ kubectl get pods -o wide
 ```
-Wait untail all batch jobs have finished, i.e., all pods show STATUS=Completed.
+Wait until all batch jobs have finished, i.e., all pods running a batch job show STATUS=Completed.
 #### 5.3 Collect the Results
 Once all jobs are finished, save the full pod status output to a results file:
 ```